zahidsyed/learning-nahw-analytically/pdf/README.md

 # Note about PDFs
+- Download the PDFs individually or the zip file containing them all.
 - These PDFs of individual OneNote pages are meant to be read on the PC.
 - They may not be printer-friendly.
 - They may have margin issues and non-working hyperlinks.